 Who Is Kamala Harris' Husband?
 Douglas Emhoff Describes Himself As A Harris Super Fan

-Speaking of Twitter, Emhoff often shares tidbits about himself via the platform.
 "Hmmm, who am I?
-Just a guy who loves and supports his wife @KamalaHarris and her career," Emhoff recently tweeted in response to a CNN segment about him.
-And in another tweet posted late last month, Emhoff penned a 155 character love letter to Harris, writing, "Dear @KamalaHarris: I love you, I believe in you, and I'm so proud of you.
+Just a guy who loves and supports his wife @KamalaHarris and her career," Emhoff tweeted in July 2019 in response to a CNN segment about him.
+In another tweet posted in June 2019, Emhoff penned a 155 character love letter to Harris, writing, "Dear @KamalaHarris: I love you, I believe in you, and I'm so proud of you.
 The whole country is going to see what I get to see everyday.
 You are amazing."

 Yep, I think it's safe to say Emhoff has Harris' back.

-These days, Emhoff is a partner at DLA Piper Law Firm, where, according to the firm's website, he represents "large domestic and international corporations and some of today's highest profile individuals and influencers in complex business, real estate and intellectual property litigation disputes."
-According to DLA Piper, Emhoff practices in both California and Washington, D.C.
+In 2019, Emhoff was a partner at DLA Piper Law Firm, where, according to the firm's website, he practiced in both California and Washington, D.C. and represented "large domestic and international corporations and some of today's highest profile individuals and influencers in complex business, real estate and intellectual property litigation disputes."
+But according to Marie Claire, Emhoff has since taken a leave of absence from the firm to focus on the Biden-Harris campaign.

 While Harris and Emhoff's love story is certainly a cute one, it didn't begin until 2013, when a friend set them up on a blind date, as Harris noted in her book, The Truths We Hold.
 But while a number of blind dates can be duds, this one was a success.
 Harris revealed in her book that the morning after her date with Emhoff, he emailed her his availability for the next few months with a note stating that he was "too old to play games."